-ARI SHAPIRO, host:
+ARI SHAPIRO, Host:

-Nearly a million homeowners have enrolled in President Obamas plan to modify mortgages.
+Nearly a million homeowners have enrolled in President Obama's plan to modify mortgages.
 As of last month, only about 7 percent of them have received permanent loan modifications.
-And even that help may not be enough for an Arizona homeowner who spoke with NPRs Ted Robbins.
+And even that help may not be enough for an Arizona homeowner who spoke with NPR's Ted Robbins.

 TED ROBBINS: Thad Salter sits at the dining room table in his home in Maricopa, Arizona.
 He sifts through a three-inch-thick pile of paper.
-Its a record of the long process to get a mortgage modification.
+It's a record of the long process to get a mortgage modification.

-Mr. THAD SALTER: Just to kind of give you an example.
+THAD SALTER: Just to kind of give you an example.

 SALTER: This is a lot of stuff.

 ROBBINS: Salter needed to lower his $2,300 monthly payment because he lost his job as a human resources exec, and with it, 40 percent of his family's income.
 His lender, Chase, offered to extend the mortgage from 30 to 40 years and lower the interest rate from 6.8 to 2 percent.
 That would cut his payment roughly in half, which makes his initial reaction to the offer seem bizarre.

-Mr. SALTER: I call it extortion - you know, government-backed extortion, basically.
+SALTER: I call it extortion - you know, government-backed extortion, basically.
 I mean, who in their right mind looking at this would accept this?
 No one would.
 No one should.

-To keep the bank from taking a loss, the modification includes a $107,000 balloon payment before he can pay off the mortgage.
+ROBBINS: To keep the bank from taking a loss, the modification includes a $107,000 balloon payment before he can pay off the mortgage.
 So financially, Thad Salter says he feels like a hostage.

-Mr. SALTER: I'm not going to gain $200,000 of value on this house.
+SALTER: I'm not going to gain $200,000 of value on this house.
 That's just not going to happen.
 You know, I think it's going to take a lot longer than that to even break even on this house, if ever.

 ROBBINS: Salter decided to take the modification and stay in his home for a few years.
 But he still wonders if it would be better to walk away from the home and give it back to the bank.
 Many of his neighbors did.
 Fifteen of the 22 homes on his block went into foreclosure over the last couple of years.

-Mr. SALTER: I'm not one of those who believes in that, but I've seen so many other people do that.
+SALTER: I'm not one of those who believes in that, but I've seen so many other people do that.

-Spokesman Scott Talbott points out that walking away from a mortgage would bring down the Salters' credit rating.
+ROBBINS: Spokesman Scott Talbott points out that walking away from a mortgage would bring down the Salters' credit rating.
 And he says if everyone did it, home values would go down even more.
 But mainly, Talbott says that homeowners who get modifications have an obligation to stay and pay.

 ROBBINS: Brent White is a law professor at the University of Arizona.
 He argues that there are good reasons for homeowners to break their contract.
 He says companies do it all the time, when it makes financial sense.

-Mr. WHITE: So all this language about moral obligation in contractual obligations rest upon homeowners not understanding what a contract is.
+WHITE: So all this language about moral obligation in contractual obligations rest upon homeowners not understanding what a contract is.

 ROBBINS: White's ideas have been criticized by the banking industry, former Treasury Secretary Henry Paulson, and at least one government-sponsored credit counseling agency.
 White says banks and the government aren't acting out of homeowners' financial interests.
 They're playing on their emotions.

-Prof. WHITE: And for the bank, the rules of the game are make as much money as possible and use the fact that the homeowner is following moral norms to the bank's advantage.
+WHITE: And for the bank, the rules of the game are make as much money as possible and use the fact that the homeowner is following moral norms to the bank's advantage.

-Thad Salter even drove around his town of Maricopa looking at other houses before deciding to accept the modification, because he didn't want to disrupt his family.
+ROBBINS: Thad Salter even drove around his town of Maricopa looking at other houses before deciding to accept the modification, because he didn't want to disrupt his family.

-Mr. SALTER: You know, I could care less about myself.
+SALTER: You know, I could care less about myself.
 But the kids I was more concerned about, and my wife.

-Ted Robbins, NPR News.
+ROBBINS: Ted Robbins, NPR News.

 SHAPIRO: You're listening to MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.